 3. My ideas about how to stimulate teachers to integrate technology in education.

 In this post only number 1 is included; the other two parts will be placed in the next post.
-The reflection is divided in small paragraphs by the use of titles.
+The reflection is divided in small paragraphs by the use of titles.1.
+The process of designing a professional development program;

 General view regarding the design process